This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-- Four packing cubes and a USB port are included at a mid-range price.
+- Cost-effective inclusion of cubes and USB port at a price below many competitors.

 Cons